For others

 If everyone on Earth followed a Western diet, we would need a second planet to satisfy this demand.
 But we only have one and will have to share it with more and more people.

 When I shower, I’m careful to waste as little water as possible.
 Now I know that I can save even more water simply by replacing meat and other animal products with plant-based alternatives.
-For example, it takes nearly 2,000 gallons of water to make just 1lb of beef.
+For example, it takes nearly 2,000 gallons of water to make just 1 pound of beef.
 The same amount of potatoes takes only about 30 gallons of water!

 Water